-It is important to understand your program structure and plan your courses for the upcoming semesters/trimesters/sessions - this is referred to as managing your progression.
-It will help you choose the right courses (subjects) to study at the right time and complete the required unit value to graduate from your degree when you plan to.
+It is important that you plan your enrolment each year to make sure you choose the right courses (subjects) to study, at the right time, so you can graduate from your degree when you plan to.

 - Select your location, starting year and semester from the drop-down menus to view your program structure and recommended study sequence.